Caradoc: Life of Caradoc

-Caradoc appears frequently in Arthurian literature, even starring in his own minor romance, the Life of Caradoc included in the First Continuation of Chrétien de Troyes's Perceval, the Story of the Grail.
+Caradoc stars in his own minor romance, the Life of Caradoc included in the First Continuation of Chrétien de Troyes's Perceval, the Story of the Grail.
 The story, probably based on Celtic Briton tradition, seems created to explain how Caradoc got his nickname of 'Short Arm'.

 Caradoc the Elder marries the beautiful Ysave, but she is soon seduced by an enchanter named Eliavres.
 Eliavres casts a spell over Caradoc to make him mistake various farm animals for his wife, while the wizard is busy fathering a son.
 Caradoc the Elder names the son after himself, and the boy grows up to be a worthy young squire.
 Caradoc the Younger goes off to King Arthur's court and is made a Knight of the Round Table like his father.
 Before long, Eliavres enters the hall and asks for a beheading test (a Celtic motif first appearing in the Old Irish text Fled Bricrenn ("Bricriu's Feast") and subsequently in a number of Arthurian texts, of which the best-known is the Middle English Sir Gawain and the Green Knight).
 Eliavres asks for a knight to lop off his head, the only catch being that if he survives, he may take the knight's head in return.
 Caradoc takes up the challenge, and dutifully offers his own neck when the sorcerer magically replaces his head.
 Eliavres declines to kill young Caradoc, but reveals that he is his natural father.
 Caradoc the Younger is understandably chagrined at the news.
 He embarks on a number of knightly adventures, whereupon he meets his best friend Sir Cador, travelling with his sister Guinier.

-Back in his kingdom, he reveals his father's cuckoldry, and Caradoc the Elder and Younger exact humiliating vengeance upon Eliavres, involving various farm animals.
-The offender is locked away from his mistress Ysave.
+Back in his kingdom, he reveals his father's cuckoldry, and Caradoc the Elder and Younger exact humiliating vengeance upon Eliavres, forcing him to mate with a female hound dog, a sow, and a mare, producing as offspring the mastiff Guinalot, the boar Tortain and the horse Lorigal.Eliavres is locked away from his mistress Ysave.
 All goes well until the wizard attempts to escape.
 When Caradoc the Younger tries to stop him, Eliavres summons a serpent that entwines itself around Caradoc's arm, crippling it and draining his life energy away.
 Cador and Guinier travel throughout the country trying to find how to remove the snake, and finally return with the solution.
 Caradoc will sit in a tub of vinegar while Guinier sits in a vat of milk with her supple breasts exposed.
 The serpent loathes the vinegar and leaps towards Guinier, but Cador kills it with his sword.
 Unfortunately he slices off Guinier's nipple in the process (it is later replaced with a magical gold one).
 Though Caradoc is freed from the snake, his arm is permanently damaged, leaving him with his nickname, "Caradoc Short Arm".
 Guinier and Caradoc are married, and after a fidelity test involving a drinking horn, they live happily ever after.